Spire funds new community kitchen in Independence, MO

 Community kitchen will help new homeowners experience cooking nutritious meals

-Steve Mills, vice president and general manager in western Missouri, and Shaylyn Dean, director, external affairs, were both in attendance as Truman Heritage Habitat for Humanity hosted a dedication of their new headquarters and Homeownership and Opportunity Center at the newly remodeled historic Hiram Young School in Independence, MO last week.
+Truman Heritage Habitat for Humanity opened a new headquarters and Homeownership and Opportunity Center at the newly remodeled historic Hiram Young School in Independence, MO.

 The school, which was established by EH (Hiram) Young in 1874 and moved to its current location in 1934, was the first all-black school west of the Mississippi River.
 Young, who was born enslaved, became a successful businessman, bought freedom for himself and his family and was a strong supporter of education for African-Americans.